 At Shorenstein, we continue to seek means to invest in value-adding ESG initiatives as the first Stanford Kyoto Trans-Asian Dialogue urged, from achieving LEED Certification to increasing our use of renewable power.
-We're applying these environmentally-focused measures to enhance investments, operations, and business to benefit our stakeholders.
+We're applying these environmentally-focused measures where appropriate to enhance investments, operations, and business to mitigate risk and create value.